dotwayland/dotwayland.github.io/_posts/2015-07-24-ssh-tunneling.md

 This guide will show you how to establish a secure connection for browsing the web through a tunnel between your computer and your an SSH server that you control.
 After reading this, you will be able to set up a tunnel between your computer and your SSH server.
 All of your web traffic will be encrypted and forwarded from your SSH server on to its final destination.

-This works by creating a SOCKS proxy listener on your computer using SSH and configuring your browser to send all web traffic through the SOCKS connection so that it can be sent by your SSH server to a given web destination on your behalf.
-This guide will also demonstrate how to prevent your browser from exposing information about your web browsing behavior via DNS leaks.
+This works by creating a SOCKS server on your computer and configuring your browser to send all web traffic through the connection so that it can be sent by your SSH server to a given web destination on your behalf.
+We will also demonstrate how to prevent your browser from exposing information about your web browsing behavior via DNS leaks.

-This guide assumes that your threat model includes the local network that your computer is currently connected, and not your trusted SSH server, the network that it is connecting from or the website(s) that you intend to visit.
+This guide assumes that your threat model includes the local network that your computer is currently connected to.
+It should not include the network that your SSH server is connecting from or the website(s) that you intend to visit.

 What you will need